Elstargo00/caterpillars-movement/README.md

 segments[0].forward(45)
 ```

 Let's see can we do it other way around?
-How about moving the FRONT_POSITION first
+How about moving the FRONT_POSITION first.

 ```python
 FRONT_POSITION = (-130,150)